Introducing your partners to Slack Connect

 Who’s eligible

-- Eligible teams will have access to Slack’s Pro subscription and all its premium features, including Slack Connect, for 90 days.
+- Eligible teams will have access to Slack’s Pro plan and all its premium features, including Slack Connect, for 90 days.

 Accepting a Slack Connect trial